-Offered twice a year, the Nurse Residency Program at Mayo Clinic in Florida builds leaders at the bedside by assisting new graduate nurses as they transition from being students to being competent, skilled registered nurses.
+Offered twice a year, the Nurse Residency Program at Mayo Clinic's campus in Jacksonville, Florida, builds leaders at the bedside by assisting new graduate nurses as they transition from being students to being competent, skilled registered nurses.

 This yearlong, evidence-based program consists of a series of seminars, discussions, simulations and classroom instruction.
 The curriculum includes three primary areas of content: